Soundbirds/bbb/readme.md

-R code using googleVis package
+Data visualization via R code using the googleVis package

 By state: